FarrOut/Poodle/README.md

 One might also choose to deploy to a set of remote hosts, such as cloud VMs.

 Included is an example of an [inventory](https://github.com/FarrOut/Poodle/blob/feature/documentation/inventory.yml) file.
-Keep the groups as is, but add the desired host nodes with their relevant IP addresses.
+Keep the groups as is, but add your desired host nodes with their relevant IP addresses.

 To deploy to remote hosts, we will need to exclude Vagrant and execute Ansible directly.
 Like so: